NextAct: Instructors

 ,Jennifer Gilchrist is a veteran New Yorker who now resides in Metro Detroit.
 She taught literature courses at Hunter College and has published articles in Twentieth-Century Literature and Women’s Studies: An Interdisciplinary Journal.
 In addition to her instruction at JASA, she is the review editor of Supernatural Studies: A Journal of Art, Culture, and Media.
 With a specialty in modernist narrative, she received her Ph.D. in twentieth-century American and British literature from Fordham University in the Bronx.

-,Leora Harpaz is an emeritus professor of constitutional law at Western New England University School of Law as well as founder of the annual Supreme Court Conference where she has been a speaker for over 20 years.
+,Leora Harpaz is an emeritus professor of constitutional law at Western New England University School of Law and the founder of the annual Supreme Court Conference, where she has been a speaker for over 20 years.
 Since receiving emeritus status, she has been an instructor in several senior learner programs and taught undergraduate law courses in the political science department at Hunter College.
 She received her B.A. from Stony Brook University and has law degrees from both Boston University and New York University.

 ,Bill Hughes is an investigative reporter who serves as program director at CUNY York College’s Journalism Program in Jamaica, Queens.
 Over a career that has spanned nearly 30 years, he has won numerous awards for exposing police and government corruption.
 His most notable case, which was featured in an episode of Dateline NBC, involved the exoneration of a man who served more than 25 years in prison for a murder he did not commit.
 He also serves as a volunteer investigator for The Jeffery Deskovic Foundation for Justice.